browndw/docuscope-ca-online/README.md

 git clone https://github.com/browndw/docuscope-ca-online.git
 cd docuscope-ca-online

-# Create and activate a Python virtual environment
+# Create and activate a Python virtual environment (Python 3.11)
-python -m venv venv
+python3.11 -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate

-# Install dependencies
+# Install dependencies (models are bundled in `webapp/_models/`)
 pip install -r requirements.txt

 # Launch the application
 streamlit run webapp/index.py
 ```

-**Note**: Ensure that the `streamlit` command uses the same Python environment where dependencies were installed.
+#### Notes

+- The project targets Python 3.11 exclusively; other versions are not supported.
+- The DocuScope-enhanced spaCy models ship with the repository under `webapp/_models/`, so no additional downloads are required for local use.

 ### Desktop Application